-And transgender filmmaker Kimberly Reed’s “Dark Money” (PBS), a hard look at growing corporate influence in government, could pop as a political film in the harrowing landscape of this year’s mid-term elections.
+And transgender filmmaker Kimberly Reed’s “Dark Money” (POV/PBS), a hard look at growing corporate influence in government, popped out of the Sundance pack as a political film in the harrowing landscape of the 2018 mid-term elections, earning nominations from the Critics Choice Documentary Awards and the IDA.

 Courtesy of Sundance Institute

-This fall Kino Lorber is releasing World Doc Grand Jury Prize-winner “Of Fathers and Sons,” from Talal Derki, who returned to his native Syria for two years, embedded with a jihadist family as he claimed to be a journalist sympathizer.
+Sundance World Doc Grand Jury Prize-winner “Of Fathers and Sons” (Kino Lorber) was directed by Talal Derki, who returned to his native Syria for two years, embedded with a jihadist family as he claimed to be a journalist sympathizer, which landed IDA, Cinema Eye Honors and Indie Spirit nominations.

 No film will be deemed a frontrunner until I have seen it.
 Lists are in alphabetical order.